 He draws on his previous experience within commercial firms and his knowledge of corporate law to understand his clients’ needs and objectives.

-Alexander works with a wide range of individuals and businesses in relation to all forms of commercial dispute, including but not limited to banking and finance, and contract and insurance disputes.
+Alexander works with a wide range of individuals and businesses in relation to all forms of commercial matters and disputes, including but not limited to banking and finance, and contract and insurance disputes.

-A particular area of focus for Alexander is insolvency.
+A particular area of focus for Alexander is contentious and non contentious insolvency.
 He has acted for various insolvency practitioners with claims against directors and/or companies for misfeasance, transactions at an undervalue, wrongful trading, fraudulent trading, preference payments, including various applications across both corporate and personal insolvency.